RobRendell/libgdx-maven-archetype/README.md

 your main class will be `com.mytest.core.MyGame`.
 The archetype puts your game code into a package named `core` (on top of the package you specify) because of the way the HTML backend works.
 You can change it later if you want, but you'll need to do some fiddling if you use the HTML backend.

+`freetype` is either true or false, and determines if the gdx-freetype extension is included.

 Once you enter all that info, Maven will ask you to confirm your choices and then it generates your new skeleton game in a directory named whatever you specified for `artifactId` (in our example